PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 Training Performance:

-Understanding training performance helps in assessing how well the model fits the training data and provides insights into potential areas for improvement.For this Project:
+Understanding training performance helps in assessing how well the model fits the training data and provides insights into potential areas for improvement.
+For this Project:

-The metrics RMSE (Root Mean Squared Error) is used to evaluate model accuracy.
+The metric RMSE (Root Mean Squared Error) is used to evaluate model accuracy.
 Performance Results:
 •	Linear Regression: RMSE = 0.160
 •	LASSO: RMSE = 0.135